Old Testament: Key Ancestors

 Approximately 9 references

-Father of Zerubbabel according to Ezra, Nehemiah, and Haggai.
-Listed in both the Matthean and Lukan genealogies of Jesus.
+Father of Zerubbabel according to Ezra, Nehemiah, and Haggai, Shealtiel appears in both the Matthean and Lukan genealogies of Jesus.
+He bridges the exilic generation to the restoration community that rebuilt the temple.

 Key references: 1 Chronicles 3:17, Ezra 3:2, Ezra 3:8, Haggai 1:1, Haggai 2:23, Nehemiah 12:1, Luke 3:27, Matthew 1:12